SlimSim/hello-github/README.md

 This is in Beta branch

+This is written in hello-github-repository after mirror :)

 My first repository on GitHub - testing together with Chrome Dev Editor!

 So, how can i do this from my computer?
 My chromebook specificly???